Nature works. Occasionally, disaster strikes and chaos ensues. We must restore order. We need a plan. So we design.

 - supporter on call 24/7 with cellphone, intercom, or bell

-- private: quiet enough for your comfort, perhaps with some use of earplugs
+- basic: quiet enough for your comfort without earplugs

-- separate, small, unoccupied building (see noise section below)
+- separate, unoccupied building for dedicated darkrooms (see noise section below)

-- private: be alone in the darkroom and, if possible, the apartment or house
+- be alone in the apartment or house during retreat

 - for long retreats: small and round (see roundness section below):